top of page

 CASE STUDY: US FEDERAL RESERVE

 In 2012, the US Federal Reserve System was at an inflection point.
-Its stakeholders varied widely, from school teachers to micro- and macroeconomists and world governments.
-Mission-critical needs were becoming increasingly challenging to meet in the emerging complexity of digital spaces.
-As each Federal Reserve district worked independently to innovate their digital experience technology, the resulting fragmentation was rapidly increasing System costs and cybersecurity risks.
-A transformational paradigm was needed to operate effectively in the public trust.
-Several challenges were apparent.
+With stakeholders that varied widely, from school teachers to micro- and macroeconomists and world governments, mission-critical needs were becoming increasingly complex.
+With emerging technology positioned to meet needs using real-time digital experiences, each Federal Reserve district worked independently to innovate their digital experience solutions.
+The resulting fragmentation was rapidly increasing System costs and cybersecurity risks.
+A transformational paradigm as needed to operate effectively in the public trust, but several challenges were apparent.

-• Stakeholder experience and technology requirements varied across districts, each with its own business needs and architecture
+• Stakeholder experience and technology needs varied across districts, each with its own business and technology architecture

-• A strategic function and methodology would be required to lead visioning, establish a shared planning methodology, and lead development of a new solution architecture, governance model, transformation roadmap, and stakeholder engagement strategies, including key technology vendors and partners
+• A dedicated strategic function and methodology was required to establish a shared planning methodology and lead visioning and development of a new solution architecture, governance model, transformation roadmap, and stakeholder engagement strategies, including key technology vendors and partners

-As Principal National Strategist, I used best practices in futurism and applied neuroscience to expedite a strategic transformation program that achieved the following outcomes over a five-year period:
+Cherie was tapped as the System's first National Technology Strategist to expedite a strategic transformation program, which successfully achieved the following outcomes over a five-year period:

-• Jan 2013: Formed a strategic assessment model to examine the potential scope of transformation using environmental scans, trend analysis, risk and capabilities forecasting, and consultation with field researchers on critical capabilities
+• Jan 2013: Leveraged best practices in futurism to form a strategic assessment model to examine the potential scope of transformation, including: environmental scans, trend analysis, risk and capabilities forecasting, and consultation with field researchers on critical capabilities

-• Feb 2013: Emerging risk forecasts were validated by a widely publicized hacking event, which was used to bolster stakeholder advocacy and promote calls for System-level governance
+• Feb 2013: A widely publicized hacking event validated emerging risk forecasts and was leveraged to bolster stakeholder advocacy and promote calls for System-level governance

 • May 2013: After six months of stakeholder facilitation, coaching and advisory, a cross-functional vision, strategic plan, maturity model, and roadmap were approved with unprecedented first-round consensus from System governance groups and district leadership